xArm-Developer/xArm-Python-SDK/doc/api/xarm_api_code.md

 - 102: end effector has error
 - 103: end effector is not enabled
 - 129: (standard modbus tcp)illegal/unsupported function code
-- 120: (standard modbus tcp)illegal target address
+- 130: (standard modbus tcp)illegal target address
-- 131: (standard modbus tcp)exection of requested data
+- 131: (standard modbus tcp)execution of requested data

 ## Controller Warn Code
-- 11: uxbux que is full
+- 11: uxbus queue is full
 - 12: parameter error
 - 13: the instruction does not exist
 - 14: command has no solution